How to Remove Inquiries From Your Credit Reports

-What Is a Credit Inquiry?
+What is a Credit Inquiry?

 A credit inquiry is a record of when a company or person requests a copy of your credit report.
 There are three major credit bureaus in the US—Equifax, Experian, and TransUnion—and each one adds inquiries to your report whenever they’re asked to create and share your credit report.
+The bureaus separate inquiries into two categories, hard and soft inquiries.
+Sometimes, called hard and soft credit pulls.

 Hard Credit Inquiries